bor0/gidti/manuscript/chapter4.md

 swap (a, b) = (b, a)
 ```

 The isomorphism says that this function has an equivalent form of mathematical proof.
 Although it may not be immediately obvious, let's consider the following proof: Given {$$}P \land Q{/$$}, prove that {$$}Q \land P{/$$}.
-In order to prove it, we have to use 2 inference rules: and-introduction and and-elimination, which are defined as follows:
+In order to prove it, we have to use the inference rules and-introduction and and-elimination, which are defined as follows:

 1. And-introduction means that if we are given {$$}P{/$$}, {$$}Q{/$$}, then we can construct a proof for {$$}P \land Q{/$$}
 1. Left and-elimination means that if we are given {$$}P \land Q{/$$}, we can conclude {$$}P{/$$}